bien2004official/fbchatbot/README.md

-Facebook Messenger chatbot
+Facebook Messenger chatbot using fbchat API.
-Using fbchat API
 How to run:
 - Clone this repo
 - Change email.txt and password.txt